 And, of course, by owning a home you’ll have the potential for its value to increase over time.
 If more money is flooding the market, you can get price appreciation, too.

 Stocks are a good long-term vehicle for hedging against inflation, even if they may get hit by anxious investors in the short term as their worries rise.
 But not all stocks are equally good inflation hedges.
-You’ll want to look for companies that have pricing power, so that as their own costs rise, they can raise prices on their customers or even charge more for their goods.
+You’ll want to look for companies that have pricing power, so that as their own costs rise, they can raise prices on their customers.

 And as a company’s profits grow over time, its stock price should climb.
 While the stock market might get hit by worries of inflation, the best companies power through it with their better economics.